 - Shield abilities grant temporary health.
 Shields are shown in health bars as grey.
 Magic damage shields, which only block magic damage, are purple.

-- Buff abilities increase allies' statistics* (*covered in the next chapter).
+- Buff abilities increase allies' statistics.
 Buff abilities that can affect only the champion casting it are referred to as steroids.
 Buffs that affect multiple units in an area around a champion are called auras.